 If You Aren’t Close to the Couple

 “You don’t need a long, drawn-out explanation as to why you are not attending in most instances,” said Meier.
-Maybe you are a fraternity brother who was close to the groom in college but haven’t talked to him much since?
-Or a third cousin of the bride who only sees her once a year at the holidays?
+Maybe you were close to one member of the couple in college but haven't talked to them much lately?
+Or you're a distant relative who only sees them once a year at holidays?
 In these instances, simply check no on the RSVP card, and write a little note wishing them well.

 If You Are Close to the Couple